taldatech/soft-intro-vae-web/index.md

   <img src="https://raw.githubusercontent.com/taldatech/soft-intro-vae-web/main/assets/soft_intro_vae_tut_3_edit_0.gif" style="height:250px">
 </p>

-Note that in practoce, similary to IntroVAE [1], considering the 'reconstructions' as fake samples in addition to sampling from \\( p(z) \\) speeds-up the convergence.
+Note that in practice, similary to IntroVAE [1], considering the 'reconstructions' as fake samples in addition to sampling from \\( p(z) \\) speeds-up the convergence.

 ### Results